-- Homeownership is much lower on the island than in the continental US, which makes Puerto Ricans more mobile than the average American.
+- Home ownership is much lower in the island than in the continental US, which makes Puerto Ricans more mobile than the average American.

 - Nearly three quarters (73%) lived in single-family homes, while half of mainland Puerto Ricans live in apartments.